 Pursuant to the Dodd-Frank Act, the Securities and Exchange Commission adopted a rule requiring annual disclosure of the ratio of the total annual compensation of the principal executive officer ("PEO") to the median employee's annual total compensation.
 Mr. William Casey McManemin is the Partnership's Chief Executive Officer.
 In the pay ratio table below, Mr. McManemin's total compensation as reflected in the foregoing Summary Compensation Table contained within this proxy statement, is compared to the median employee's total compensation.
 For simplicity, the value of the Partnership's retirement plan was excluded for Mr. McManemin and all permanent employees, as all employees, including the PEO, are offered the same benefits.
-In determining the median employee for the year ended December 31, 2018, a listing was prepared of all employees that were actively employed as of December 31, 2018, with the exception of Mr. McManemin.
+In determining the median employee for the year ended December 31, 2019, a listing was prepared of all employees that were actively employed as of December 31, 2019, with the exception of Mr. McManemin.
 All wages, bonuses and stock awards paid to each employee were deemed to be the employee's total compensation.
-If a permanent employee.
-This methodology is consistent with the methodology used in determining the median employee for the year ended December 31, 2017.
+If a permanent employee was not employed by the Partnership for the entirety of the year, an annualized total compensation was calculated for that employee.
+This methodology is consistent with the methodology used in determining the median employee for the year ended December 31, 2018.
 The below table presents the ratio of median of the annual total compensation of all employees, except Mr. McManemin, to the annual total compensation of the Partnership's Principal Executive Officer: